Blog Post

 Table of Contents

-All previous link building efforts strengthen the old URLs.
+All previous link-building efforts strengthen the old URLs.

-The “power” of the old URLs should be transferred to the new URLs, otherwise, you start from scratch with the new URLs.
+The “power” of the old URLs should be transferred to the new URLs, otherwise, you practically start from scratch with the new URLs.

 What sources can be used to find the old URLs?